agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ---
 # The Service Management API

 API management starts with knowing what your APIs are, and the Service Management API is used to build a list and digest it into a form that allows API proxies to check and report API traffic.
 The Service Management API manages descriptions of APIs, focusing on the service configurations that control their usage.

-## The Service Management API methods

 The Service Management API is defined in the [googleapis](/docs/details/googleapis) repo in [servicemanagement_v1.yaml](https://github.com/googleapis/googleapis/blob/master/google/api/servicemanagement/v1/servicemanagement_v1.yaml).
 The methods specific to the API are defined by the [ServiceManager](https://github.com/googleapis/googleapis/blob/master/google/api/servicemanagement/v1/servicemanager.proto#L39) service in [servicemanager.proto](https://github.com/googleapis/googleapis/blob/master/google/api/servicemanagement/v1/servicemanager.proto).

-## ServiceManager
+## The ServiceManager service

 Method names below are prefixed with `google.api.servicemanagement.v1.ServiceManager.`